 Trends in Environmental Public Policy

 Yale University publishes an Environmental Performance Index, which measures the performance of 180 countries in areas such as the vitality of their ecosystems, environmental health and combating climate change.
-It ranks Guatemala 166th.
+It ranks Guatemala's 166th.
 Aspects such as poor solid waste and sewage management, air and water pollution, and inadequate protection of vulnerable species have had the greatest impact on the country's score.

 In view of this situation, the current administration has included in its government plan a series of policies and initiatives aimed at mitigating the effects of climate change and protecting the environment.
 Some of the most relevant proposals are detailed below: